 The ParaView Guide is a good resource to have with ParaView.
-An updated version for ParaView 3 is expected real soon now.
+It provides many other instructions and more detailed descriptions on many features.

 Amy Henderson Squillacote.
 The ParaView Guide.
-Kitware, Inc., 2006.
+Kitware, Inc., 2008.
+ISBN-10 1-930934-21-1.

 The ParaView Wiki is full of information that you can use to help you set up and use ParaView.
 In particular, those of you who wish to install a parallel ParaView server should consult the appropriate build and install pages.